shmuel-ruppo/cellular-aging/Reg_All/README.md

-Perofrm the regression, for the different cell types.
+Perform the regression - for the different cell types.